dainst/civers-prototype/docs/README.md

 Note that all archived resources get listed in the *Citator* as well as in the *DOI Registrar*, newest first.
 Both listings provide

+### Citing a resource again

+Now we assume now there is another writer who also wants to cite the exact same resource, at a later point in time.
+Of course he will follow the exact same steps to obtain a citable DOI.

+Let's see how this works in the prototype.
+Once you finished a first walkthrough through a complete use case (creating a snapshot, looking up the resource with the help of the generated DOI), visit the *Widget Host* again and reload the page.
+Now, when you press the "submit" button of the *Widget* again, it returns with the exact same DOI it already returned on the first time.
+Why is that?

+To save resources, the *Citator* compares the first snapshot of the site with the one taken earlier.
+To do this, it compares the two snapshots by "Last updated" date.
+If it is the same, which it is in this case, it will simply return an existing DOI.

+To simulate the case where the page got updated in the meanwhile, the resource detail pages of the *Widget Host* provides a button which let's one change the last updated date of the resource.
+If this is different (really, greater than, but in the prototype we simply can choose between two dates) then a new snapshot gets taken, a new version of the archived resource created, and a new DOI gets returned to the user.